pokaru/dtoMapper/README.md

 =========
 [![Build Status](https://travis-ci.org/pokaru/dtoMapper.png)](https://travis-ci.org/pokaru/dtoMapper)

-A quick stab at a simple framework to automate the process of mapping dto objects to other objects.
+I'm sure there may be othere tools out there, but this is my quick stab at a simple framework to automate the process of mapping dto objects to other objects.

+With dtoMapper, you can transer DTO field values to **multiple** objects without calling a single getter or setter.

 Usage
 -----